neet/masto.js/README.md

 If you could create an application, save **Your access token** securely.
 This string is required to access to your account through Masto.js.

 Then you're almost there!
-Create a file named `index.js` inside your project directory and add the code.
+Create a file named `index.js` inside your project directory and add the following code.
 This is an example which will post a status from your account.

 ```ts
 import { login } from 'masto';